 Note the widespread success achieved by the Israelites in the Land of Egypt.
 Note the Pharaoh’s false characterization of the Israelites as dangerous traitors threatening the security and stability of Egypt, thereby demonizing them as a collective “Enemy of the State”.
-Note the Pharaoh’s imposition upon the Israelites of a regime of slave labor mixed with genocide, which logically would have been preceded by the Pharaoh’s removal of the Israelites from their productive occupations and the confiscation of their wealth (in the form of coins, precious metals, animal herds and land holdings) -- all justified by the Israelites’ new status as an “Enemy of the State”.
+Note the Pharaoh’s imposition upon the Israelites of a regime of slave labor mixed with genocide, which logically would have been preceded by the Pharaoh’s removal of the Israelites from their productive occupations and the confiscation of their wealth (in the form of coins, precious metals and land holdings) -- all justified by the Israelites’ new status as an “Enemy of the State”.
 A comparison of the dehumanization process employed by Pharaonic Egypt with that employed, more than 3,000 years later, by Nazi Germany would not be out of place.

 The first post-Torah event, which contained many of the above components, occurred in the Persian Empire of the 6th Century BCE when the king’s viceroy, Haman, convinced the king, Ahasuerus (Xerxes I also known as Xerxes the Great), to permit him to annihilate all of the Jewish communities throughout the Empire.
 As the Hebrew Bible relates: